RealTschoegl/stock_app/README.md

 - [x] Get it to deselect a stock on the /index page

-- [ ] Add testing unit for module methods
+- [x] Add testing unit for module methods

+- [ ] Improve headers - SEO, tags, etc.

+- [ ] Add Sticky Footer to pages

+- [ ] Integrate Quandl API